Client: Camden Active Spaces, Camden Council / NHS

 Site: London, UK (2014)

-Designer: Wayward in collaboration with erect architecture
+Designer: Wayward and erect architecture

-Contractor: Blakedown and Made from Scratch
+Contractors: Blakedown and Made from Scratch

 Torriano Juniors and Torriano Infants are two separate schools, with a large outdoor landscape divided by a high brick wall.
 As the majority of the students at the Infants school progress to the Juniors school, they have the distinct experience of playing on both sides of the wall, longing to run between them.
 Through workshops with the students, we discovered each side of the wall contained two magical lands, The Cloud Kingdom (Infants) and the Earth Kingdom (Juniors).